 A group of young persons, age 14 and up meet weekly prior to BNF worship for a time of supporting each other, learning money management skills, Bible study, and learning how to do church together.

 BNF BIBLE STUDY:

 A small group from BNF and the community meet weekly for a Bible study.

-Belmont supports many local community agencies with prayer, food & household supplies, and monetary gifts — Church Community Services, MDC Goldenrod, the Center for Healing & Hope, Emerge Ministries, to name a few.
+Belmont supports many local community agencies with prayer, food & household supplies, and monetary gifts, including Church Community Services, Center for Healing & Hope, Emerge Ministries, and the Center for Community Justice.

 BELMONT COUNSELING MINISTRY: